Secret Lives of OhioHealth: Everybody Eats at Table One

 But Table One’s café menu goes way beyond the usual spaghetti-dinner charity fare.
 You’ll find fresh-made soups and hearty salads, craft sandwiches and gourmet burgers, specialty pizzas and kids’ meals.
 Physical and emotional needs are met as new friends break bread within beautiful exposed brick walls and among fresh-cut table flowers.

-“The short time I get with my patients in the office never feels like enough,” said Corey.
+“The short time I get with my patients in the office never feels like enough,” said McMurray.
 “Table One helps me connect with people outside the office, which contributes to their overall emotional health and the health of our community.”

 A new way to dine out.